arcus/education_modules/data_visualization_in_open_source_software/data_visualization.md

 ### seaborn in python

 In python, there's a similar situation: The [seaborn](https://seaborn.pydata.org/) library is a plotting library that works on top of the more basic and powerful library [matplotlib](https://matplotlib.org/), making it easier to use for common data science applications.
-For some kinds of plots, you may be able to get what you want faster by just using matplotlib, but, just as with ggplot2 in R, you'll likely need seaborn to get publication-ready plots.
-To keep things simple, we'll just work in ggplot2 and seaborn from the beginning.

-To use seaborn in python on your own machine, you'll need to [install](https://seaborn.pydata.org/installing.html) it first.
+To use seaborn in python on your own machine, you'll need to [install seaborn](https://seaborn.pydata.org/installing.html) it first.
 You can use either PyPi (`pip install seaborn`) or Anaconda (`conda install seaborn`) to install it, whichever you use for your other python modules.

 When you're ready to use seaborn in python, by convention, seaborn should be imported with the abbreviation sns (this isn't necessary for seaborn to work, but you'll see a lot of help documentation online using the sns abbreviation, so it's a good idea to get in the habit of doing that yourself, too, so that your code is similar to online examples):